richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

 - `name: string`: The name.
 - `quantity: number`: The quantity.
+- `techLevel: string`: The tech level of the item.
-- `value: number`: The value of one of these items.
+- `legalityClass: string`: The legality class of the item.
-- `extendedValue: number`: The value of this item and any items it contains.
-- `weight: number`: The weight in pounds of one of these items.
-- `extendedWeight: number`: The weight in pounds of this item and any items it contains.
 - `level: number`: The level of the item.
 - `uses: number`: The current uses value.
+- `maxUses: number`: The maximum uses value.
+- `weightIgnoredForSkills: boolean`: If true, this item's weight doesn't count against skill usage.
 - `equipped: boolean`: If true, the item is equipped.
+- `container: boolean`: If true, this item is a container.
+- `hasChildren: boolean`: If true, this item has children.
 - `tags: Array<string>`: The associated tags.

+### Methods for equipment

-- `children: Array<equipment>`: The contained children.
-May not be filled in if it wasn't requested.
+- `children(): Array<equipment>`: The contained children.
+- `extendedValue(): number`: The value of this item and any items it contains.
+- `extendedWeight(): number`: The weight in pounds of this item and any items it contains.
+- `find(name: string, tag: string): Array<equipment>`: Returns the equipment within the hierarchy of this equipment that match the given 'name' and has the given 'tag', case-insensitively.
+When matching, an empty or undefined value passed in will match everything.
+- `value(): number`: The value of one of these items.
+- `weight(): number`: The weight in pounds of one of these items.

 ## fixed